proxeygod/arduinocalculator/README.md

 1. Jumper wires/hookup wires
 (Jumper wire's are wires that have pins on the end usually they are messy.Hookup wires are wires that you cut sna strip they are more cleen thought.)
-I say to use jumper wires it is a mess but the beadboard connections dont ned it in my oppinon.
+I say to use jumper wires it is a mess but the beadboard connections dont end it in my oppinon.

 2. Ardunio mega 2560 R3